 Sometimes you can find great deals at stores that are known for selling things other than plants.
 I’ve seen some great deals at Sprouts, Trader Joe’s, Costco, Fry’s, and even Walgreens.

-Tucson Cactus and Succulent Society rescues plants from construction sites, including saguaros, ocotillos, and other succulents that might normally be outside your budget.
+Tucson Cactus & Succulent Society rescues plants from construction sites, including saguaros, ocotillos, and other succulents that might normally be outside your budget.
 A few times a year, they sell these rescued plants to the public, depending on availability.

 If you live elsewhere, check to see if your electric company has a similar offer.

-Try Your Hand at Propagation
+Try Your Hand at Vegetative Propagation

 You don’t always need to find free or bargain plants.
 Most plants can be propagated from cuttings or by dividing existing plants, so all you need is part of the plant.
 These can be from your own plants or from pieces that others have given you.